 Fasten your seatbelt.
-We're about to go into a deep dive.
+We're about to go into a deep dive into the world of latex mattresses.

 A good place to begin a discussion about latex is with the materials we use.
 It's called "100% natural".
 It does not contain synthetic latex, fillers, polyurethane or other petroleum based products and differs only slightly from that which carries a certified organic label.
 Our foam is manufactured by Mountain Top Foam in Mountain Top, PA.
 Guatemala is the primary source for raw latex.
 As needed they will also import raw latex from India.